MKSQD/Cube/readme.md

 # Cube
 GameObject based network replication library for [Unity3d](https://unity.com/).
-Simple network protocol based on eventual consistency (which means nothing is sent reliable and bandwidth is scalable).
+Simple network protocol based on eventual consistency (which means nothing is sent reliable, replication uses aggressive priorization and bandwidth is completely scalable).

+- _Unreliable packets only sounds wasteful_
+- Think of it like backed shadowmaps vs realtime shadows.
+If it fits your bandwith/cpu budget you can get several advantages by using this model.
+Note that this kind of network model is mainly useful for dynamic worlds, static elements such a buildings would benefit some being replicated in a seperate way (which you should do anyway)

+- _Why not use UNet, Mirror, ..._
+- Years ago UNet had interesting kinks which we didn't like.
+The Halo/Tribes network model sounded interesting and it has been simple and hassle free to use.
+The core of this library has not changed over the years through it has been optimized and tweaked and more tooling has been added.

 ![Transport Debugger](Docs/TransportDebugger.png)
 ![Replication Settings](Docs/ReplicationSettings.png)